 Olympia, WA 98507-9046

-Participation: 850 participants were served by the Washington Service Corps as members in AmeriCorps and VISTA programs between September 1, 2010 and August 31, 2011.
+Participation: 745 individuals were enrolled through the Washington Service Corps to serve across Washington state as members in AmeriCorps State and VISTA programs in September 2014 through August 2015.

 Who is Served: The individual placement program is for unemployed, out-of school youth between the ages of 18 and 25.
 The team-based program serves participants 17 years and older who is a citizen or a permanent resident alien.